-The Salish & Kootenai Housing Authority Board of Commissioners meets twice monthly in the Board Room of the Salish & Kootenai Housing Authority located at 56243 US Hwy 93 North Pablo.
-These meeting begin at 6:00 p.m. by appointment.
-A request would be made to the office to schedule time to go before the Board of Commissioners.
-Anyone wishing to have an issue submitted for consideration may submit their comments in writing the Board of Commissioners.
+The Salish & Kootenai Housing Authority Board of Commissioners meets twice monthly in the Board Room of the Salish & Kootenai Housing Authority located at 56243 US Hwy 93 North, Pablo.

+These meetings begin at 6:00 p.m. by appointment.
+A request needs to be made to the office to schedule time to go before the Board of Commissioners.

+Anyone wishing to have an issue submitted for consideration may submit their comments in writing the Board of Commissioners